Researchers Reveal Malware Designed To 'Power Down' Electric Grid

 But the real reason is, in almost all countries this tends to be "good enough" as no one will dare to attack you -- even if the attack itself can be easily anonymized, "cui bono" makes the attacker obvious (and a false flag operation would be pretty risky).

 Except for Ukraine -- a country with a big powerful enemy it's currently at war with, and has no friends.
-It's beyond obvious who wants to destroy their power grid, but a
+It's beyond obvious who wants to destroy their power grid, but at this moment Russia has no real downside in revealing their hand.
+Thus, this is a show of strength.

 Re: (Score:2)